ajagow/ThoughtExchange/README.md

 ## Checkpoint 2
 ### Must:
-- User must be able to create a new account
+- ---User must be able to create a new account---
-- User must be able to login with an existing account
+- ---User must be able to login with an existing account---
-- User must be able to view the homepage screen
+- ---User must be able to view the homepage screen---
 - User must be able to navigate between pages (content might not be there yet)

 ### Should: